oxedyne-com/fe2o3/fe2o3_tui/README.md

 ## This crate

-This crate provides a terminal user interface (TUI) library and the Ironic Interactive Console.
+This crate provides a terminal user interface (TUI) library and the Iron Interactive Console (Ironic).
 The library offers abstractions for building terminal-based applications with features like:

 - Modal editing inspired by Vi/Vim
 - Windowing system with draggable/resizable windows